 - Represented online shopping site in trademark infringement lawsuit against competitor, securing a settlement in which the competitor changed its name, withdrew its trademark applications and transferred its domain names to our client.

 - Represented international publisher Harlequin Enterprises in a trademark infringement, dilution and false advertising claim against a film production company in federal court in Los Angeles.
 After Mr. Wakefield filed a motion for a preliminary injunction, the defendant agreed to change its name.

-- Represented defendant Critical Path, Inc., a provider of email outsourcing technology, in a trademark infringement suit.
-Defeated all of plaintiff's claims on summary judgment despite the similarity in company names.
+- Represented defendant Critical Path, a provider of email outsourcing technology, in trademark infringement suit brought by Critical Path Solutions.
+Defeated all of plaintiff’s claims on summary judgment.

 Jed has represented plaintiffs and defendants in copyright litigation across the country.